Co Kildare Death Notices: Friday, July 26, 2019

 Osberstown, Naas, Kildare

-O’Connell (nee Conway Behan) (Osberstown, Naas) – July 24, 2019, (suddenly), at home, Josephine, beloved wife of Brendan and dear mother of Patricia, John, Suzanne and Vanessa; Very sadly missed by her loving husband, son, daughters, brothers, sisters, sons-in-law, brothers-in-law, sisters-in-law, grandchildren Skye, Amber and Ruby, nephews, nieces, relatives and a large circle of friends.
+O’Connell (nee Conway Behan), Josephine, (Osberstown, Naas) – July 24, 2019, (suddenly), at home; Jospehine's zest and joy for life will be sadly missed by her beloved husband Brendan, children Patricia, John, Suzanne and Vanessa, siblings Donnie, Timmy, Chris, Anne, Michael and Kate, grandchildren Skye, Amber and Ruby and her large family and circle of friends.

 Reposing at her home on Friday from 5.00pm to 8.00pm.
 Removal on Saturday to the Church of Our Lady and St. David, Naas arriving for 10.00am Mass.
 Funeral immediately afterwards to St. Corban’s Cemetery.
 Enquiries to Murphy Brothers Funeral Directors, Church Lane, Naas Ph: 045 897397.